-Over the past 30 years of being an esthetician, I’ve learned that the skincare industry is much like the fashion industry in that it is trendy.
+Updated 12/28/20 Over the past thirty years of being an esthetician, I’ve learned that the skincare industry is much like the fashion industry in that it follows trends.
 What’s hot eventually becomes not hot.

-I’ve seen this more so with specific skincare ingredients such as royal jelly being the “it” ingredient in 1990 and made popular again with K-beauty in 2015.
-Categories of skin products are subjected to consumer trends, too.
-One such type of product that is on the unpopular list right now is the facial scrub.
-However, I still stand firm on this one as I know they can give serious results.
+I’ve mostly seen this with specific skincare ingredients, but categories of skincare products are subject to consumer trends, too.
+One type of product that has been on the unpopular list for a while now is the facial scrub.
+However, I still stand firm on this one being a great addition to any routine as I know it can give serious results.

 Many scrubs still use plastic beads, which are considered to be harmful to the environment.

 Back in 2013, it was discovered that plastic beads are slipping through water treatment plants.
-As a result, the fish are mistaking the plastic beads for food which is not helpful for marine life.
-(More on this in a bit.)
+As a result, the fish are mistaking the plastic beads for food, which is damaging to marine life.
+Once this word got out, people omitted scrubs from their routine.

-Facial scrubs that use non-round natural grains have the reputation of scratching and lacerating the skin.
+Facial scrubs that use non-round, natural grains have a reputation for scratching and lacerating the skin.

-Sea salt, sugar, apricot kernels, walnut husks and other types of granular agents are not made to have round edges.
+Sea salt, sugar, apricot kernels, walnut husks, and other types of granular agents are not made to have round edges.
 Because of this, they don’t glide perfectly over the face.
-Instead, they have sharp edges that can create micro-tears and damage the skin’s protective barrier leading to increased irritation.
+Instead, they have sharp edges that can create micro-tears and damage the skin’s protective barrier, leading to increased irritation.
 (Dermarolling is intentionally creating tears and holes in the skin via needles for those who seek that sort of treatment.
-However, you would never want any sort of tearing action from an exfoliating facial scrub.)
+However, this is done in a controlled way, and you would never want any sort of tearing action from an exfoliating facial scrub.)

 They require an extra step which means your skincare routine will take even longer.

 First, you have to cleanse.
 Then use a scrub.
-Who has time for that?
+Who has time for that, right?